 Disaster recovery

 NEXT maintains a structured disaster recovery (DR) plan to restore service after disruptive events (natural, political, human-made, or malicious).
-Systems are tiered (critical / non-critical), RTO is within 24 hours, RPO is 24 hours (full backups every 24h plus transaction logs), and the plan is tested annually (incl. tabletop reenactments).
+Systems are tiered (critical / non-critical), the service-level recovery objective is to restore operations within 24 hours, and the plan is tested annually (including tabletop reenactments and technical recovery validation).
+Recovery design relies on AWS-managed durability and restore capabilities for core data stores.

 Disaster recovery objectives